 Employers may be able to agree a period of homeworking during self-isolation or shielding provided the employee remains fit for work, or annual leave, in which case full pay will be maintained.

-Exempt countries may differ between England, Scotland, Wales and Northern Ireland.
-For current lists, see below:
+When they were in place, exempt country lists could differ between England, Scotland, Wales and Northern Ireland.
+For lists as they applied before the suspension, see below:

 When an annual leave request is received, employers should:

 - identify whether the employee intends to travel overseas

 - if they do, ensure the employee understands that they will need to self-isolate on their return